HuayuZhangJager/Dragon/README.md

 # Dragon
-The offical Desktop Environment of Pheonix Kernel.
+The offical Desktop Environment of Phoenix Kernel.